karagenit/latin-bootstrap/README.md

 I mean, it *will* work ... not only will users not be able to navigate to that file, but any other page that tries to GET/POST to it will get a `403 Access Denied`.
 There really isn't any way to prevent users from "accidentally" visiting the straight PHP file ... just make sure it doesn't do anything weird when there isn't any input.

 ## SQL Database

+Here's the [original plaintext database](http://archives.nd.edu/whitaker/dictpage.htm) that this site uses to lookup definitions - it's also the database used by the original Words program.
+For ease of use, I wrote a script which parsed the file and stuck the data in an SQL database.

+#### Setting Up MySQL/MariaDB

+This took me about an hour to get working, as I'd never worked with MySQL specifically before.
+For whatever reason, the service *just would not start*.
+I scoured Stack Overflow & other forms to no avail, so I began searching through all of the log files it created.
+One of them mentioned that I may have an improper configuration file, so I began comparing my local config files to "defaults" I found online.

+In particular, I found differences in my `/etc/my.cnf`.
+Specifically, I saw that many of the directory settings (which usually point to `/var/`) were pointing to `/mnt/ram4/var/`.
+Removing this prefix seemed to clear up my issue - I was immediately able to start the MySQL server.

+After that, I had a couple issues with permissions.
+First, obviously, I had to configure my user with access to all databases.
+I also had to remove the `old_passwords=1` line from `/etc/my.cnf` ...
+I'm not sure what that did, but the DB was complaining about it (and taking it out seemed to fix it).

 ## Bash SQL Generator